Tanganyika laughter epidemic

-The Tanganyika laughter epidemic of 1962 was an outbreak of mass hysteria—or mass psychogenic illness (MPI)—rumored to have occurred in or near the village of Kashasha on the western coast of Lake Victoria in Tanganyika (now Tanzania; with the unification with Zanzibar two years later) near the border with Uganda.
+The Tanganyika laughter epidemic of 1962 was an outbreak of mass hysteria in or near the village of Kashasha on the western coast of Lake Victoria in Tanganyika (now part of Tanzania), near the border with Uganda.

 History

 The laughter epidemic began on January 30, 1962, at a mission-run boarding school for girls in Kashasha.
 It started with three girls and spread throughout the school, affecting 95 of the 159 pupils, aged 12–18.
 Symptoms lasted from a few hours to 16 days, averaging around 7 days.
 The teaching staff were unaffected and reported that students were unable to concentrate on their lessons.
 The first outbreak in Kashasha lasted roughly 48 days.
 The school was forced to close on March 18, 1962.
 When it reopened on May 21, a second phase of the outbreak affected an additional 57 pupils.
 The all-girl boarding school reclosed at the end of June.

 The epidemic spread to Nshamba of the Muleba District, a village 55 miles west of Bukoba, where several of the girls lived.
 In April and May 1962, 217 mostly young villagers had laughing attacks over the course of 34 days.
 The Kashasha school was sued for allowing the children and their parents to transmit it to the surrounding area.
 In June, the laughing epidemic spread to Ramashenye girls' middle school, affecting 48 girls.
 Additional schools and the Kanyangereka village were also affected to some degree.
 The phenomenon died off 18 months after it started.
 All areas affected were within a 100-mile radius of Bukoba.
 In all, 14 schools were shut down and 1,000 people were affected.